khink/TK17_Bot/README.md

 # Tweede kamerverkiezingen Telegram Bot

-This is Telegram bot to add a poll for the 2017 Dutch parliament elections.
+This is a Telegram bot to add a poll for the 2017 Dutch parliament elections.

 ## About TK17_Bot